associationforsoftwaretesting/whose/content/en/docs/critical-thinking/modeling.md

 In some cases the uses can include: test data generation, test case generation, coverage measurement, oracle generation, risk classification, test management, test planning, and other useful testing concepts.

 In no case should a model used to support testing be assumed to be complete or correct.
-Remember G. Box \"All models are wrong, some models are useful\".
+Remember G. Box "All models are wrong, some models are useful".

-## How I\'d recommend someone learn this skill:
+## How I'd recommend someone learn this skill:

 This skill area is arranged in a tree hierarchy.
 Modeling is a general skill made up of sub skills and in some cases sub-‐‑sub skills with supporting techniques.